-AN, a type of chronic interstitial nephritis (see Chronic tubulointerstitial nephritis (CTIN)), was originally described in conjunction with overuse of combination analgesics containing phenacetin (typically with aspirin, acetaminophen, codeine, or caffeine).
-However, despite removal of phenacetin from the market, AN continued to occur.
+Analgesic nephropathy, a type of chronic interstitial nephritis, was originally described in conjunction with overuse of combination analgesics containing phenacetin (typically with aspirin, acetaminophen, codeine, or caffeine).
+However, despite removal of phenacetin from the market, analgesic nephropathy continued to occur.
 Studies to identify the causal agent are equivocal, but acetaminophen, aspirin, and other NSAIDs have been implicated.
 Mechanism is unclear.
-Whether COX-2 inhibitors cause AN is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease or membranous nephropathy.
+Whether COX-2 inhibitors cause analgesic nephropathy is not known, but these drugs probably can cause acute tubulointerstitial nephritis and nephrotic syndrome due to minimal change disease or membranous nephropathy.

-Diagnosis is based on history of chronic analgesic use and noncontrast CT.
-CT signs of AN are the following:
+The diagnosis of analgesic nephropathy is based on history of chronic analgesic use and noncontrast CT.
+CT signs of analgesic nephropathy are the following:

 The combination of these findings has a sensitivity of 85% and a specificity of 93% for early diagnosis, but these specificity and sensitivity numbers are based on studies done when use of phenacetin-containing analgesics was widespread.

 Renal function stabilizes when analgesics are stopped unless kidney injury is advanced, in which case it may progress to chronic kidney disease.
-Patients with AN are at greater risk of transitional cell carcinomas of the urinary tract.
+Patients with analgesic nephropathy are at greater risk of transitional cell carcinomas of the urinary tract.

 aspirinNo US brand name